jc9536/IdentifyingCrops/README.md

 ![Score Table](images/ScoreTable.png)

 ### In this case, does the model with more features perform better?
 Why or why not? *(1pt)*
-The model with more features performs **worse** compared to the model that uses only feature 1 & 12 *and* the model that uses all the features in the test set.
-This is most likely the case as the model with features 2 - 11 is overfitting the training data with features that are less important in determining locations with and without crops in the test data.
-In fact, given the accuracy, precision, and recall score of the model with Features 1 & 12 compared to the model with all features, Features 1 & 12 seems to be the most important when determining the accuracy of locations with crops and without crops.
-It is most likely that the model with all features and Features 2 - 11 contain uneccesary/unhelpful features in order to determine crop location.
+The model with more features performs **worse** compared to the model that uses only Features 1, 2 & 12 *and* the model that uses all the features in the test set.
+This is most likely the case as the model with features 3 - 11 is overfitting the training data with features that are less important in determining locations with and without crops in the test data.
+In fact, given the accuracy, precision, and recall score of the model with Features 1, 2 & 12 compared to the model with all features, Features 1, 2 & 12 seems to be the most important when determining the accuracy of locations with crops and without crops.
+It is most likely that the model with all features and Features 3 - 11 contain unnecessary/unhelpful features in order to determine crop location.